superMDguy/vuex-talk/talk/slides.md

 ## Getters

 <!--
-- Like computed properties, has caching for performance
+- Like computed properties, only updates when needed
 - Accessed as property, not function
 -->